 At the National Indian Health Board (NIHB) we are committed to:

-Please use the Public Health Resource Center, to promote public health in your community.
-The PHRC features a What is Public Health pamphlet, resources from the Centers for Disease Control and Prevention (CDC), and grant opportunities for your community.
+Please use these resources and links to promote public health in your community.
+This page features a What is Public Health pamphlet, resources from the Centers for Disease Control and Prevention (CDC), and grant opportunities for your community.

 While health care systems (like the Indian Health Service hospitals and clinics) serve the individual patient, PUBLIC HEALTH serves OUR Community.